phofstet/grapin-employee-handbook/how-we-work.md

 * Everyone involved with the product development will read your pitch, and that is a win right there: even if the full pitch does not make it, it can impact other product decisions,

-* Occasionally few pitches would appear directly for the next cycle
+* Occasionally few pitches would appear directly for the next cycle, but

-[...]
+* It's more likely that your pitch will sit for a while first.

+Don't be discouraged by the later case!
+There are always more ideas than time, and we can only get a few things done each cycle.

+There will be a designated team per project evaluating pitches for inclusion in the next cycle.
 Before the start of every cycle, the team lead kickoff will list all the pitches that have been selected to be worked on.

 ## Asynchronously
-We have people working all sorts of different hours and from all sorts of different places [...].
+We have people working all sorts of different hours and places.
 That alone makes it hard to enforce a lot of tightly-coupled workflows during the day, but that’s a feature not a bug.
-Most of the work you do [...] shouldn’t require you to be in constant communication throughout the entire day with someone.
+Most of the work you do shouldn’t require you to be in constant communication throughout the entire day with someone.

-t’s far better for everyone’s concentration and sanity if you collaborate as though most things will get an answer eventually, but not necessarily right this second.
+It’s far better for everyone’s concentration and sanity if you collaborate as though most things will get an answer eventually, but not necessarily right this second.
 Your first choice of action should be:

 1. To post a message,
 2. To create a todo, or